GringoElPepito/ESGI-Obsidian/Smartbin text.md

 # The Problem

-We have identified 3 problems to bo solved regarding waste sorting
+We have identified 3 problems to be solved regarding waste sorting
 ## **Time:**
 Properly sorting waste requires user effort and awareness.
 In busy households or companies, this task is often rushed or skipped altogether, leading to environmental inefficiencies.